 Logic: Follow the evidence and apply sound logical problem solving.

-Satisfaction: Belief in the maxim that a satisfied, engaged employees will have greater well-being, higher commitment to stay, stronger organizational citizenship behaviors, and better contributions to organizational success.
+Satisfaction: Belief in the maxim that a satisfied, engaged employee will have greater well-being, higher commitment to stay, stronger organizational citizenship behaviors, and better contributions to organizational success.

 Trust: If employees trust that you are looking out for their well-being they will look out for yours.